Trinidad Huerta: In the United States

 On March 31, 1824, Huerta embarked with Manuel García for New York, where they arrived after a 28-day journey.
-On May 15th, under the auspices of the Philharmonic Society, he gave his first concert at the City Hotel, becoming the first Spanish guitar concert artist to perform in the United States.
+On May 15th, under the auspices of the Philharmonic Society, he gave his first concert at the City Hotel, becoming the first Spanish guitar player to perform in the United States.
 The National Advocate newspaper characterized the event as "the most extraordinary exhibition of musical talent ever seen or heard".

-On May 24, 1824, he married the pianist Sabina Meucci, daughter of Antonio Meucci, a miniature painter.
+On May 24, 1824, he married pianist Sabina Meucci, daughter of miniature painter Antonio Meucci.
 Sabina's exact age at the time of her marriage is unclear, although it is known that she was very young.
-On June 5th, Huerta gave his second concert in New York, this time at Washington Hall, accompanied by his wife Sabina on the piano.
+On June 5th, Huerta gave his second concert in New York, this time at Washington Hall, accompanied by his wife Sabina on piano.

 On June 16, 1824, he gave his first concert in Philadelphia, at Masonic Hall.
 He then performed concerts in Baltimore, Saratoga, and again in New York.
 The concert in New York took place on September 9th, and General Lafayette was present.
-The following day he also attended another concert by Huerta, this time in Philadelphia.

-In New York, he also met the English Shakespearean dramatic actor Edmund Kean after playing during the intermission of one of his plays.
-Huerta and Kean would meet again later in Europe.
+The following day Lafayette attended another concert by Huerta, this time in Philadelphia.
+Around that time, Herta also met English dramatic actor Edmund Kean after playing during the intermission of one of his plays.
+Huerta and Kean later would meet again in Europe.